UHDanke/gd_docs/triggers/level_visual.md

 Default target is Player 1.

-Easing on X axis is 7.5, while on Y axis it is 10.
-Multiply these values by 4 to obtain the equivalent Advanced Follow easing.

-The default gameplay offset on X axis is 25 (75 units) and can be modified by Gameplay Offset, while Y axis offset can be modified by Camera Mode.
+The default gameplay offset on X axis is 25 (75 units) and can be modified by Gameplay Offset.

+X axis easing is applied in platformer mode and is equal to 30 for all modes.

 X and Y are the Player's X and Y, not the screen's.
 If the gameplay is rotated by 90 degrees using a Rotate Gameplay trigger, then the axes on which easing and max offset are applied will also be switched around.

+## Non-Bordered Camera

+Cube and Robot use a non-bordered camera.

+Non-bordered camera pans towards the player

+## Bordered Camera

+Ship, Ball, UFO, Wave, Spider and Swing use a bordered camera.

+The Y axis offset can be modified and the border for these gamemodes can be removed using Camera Mode.

+Bordered camera snaps to grid on the Y axis, this can also be disabled using Camera Mode.

+Borders are parallel to the ground, and will not rotate if Rotate Gameplay is used.

 # Zoom Camera